Access Ambassadors CIC Update

 Sex – male/female

-alone.
-Barriers that arise due to being deaf also affects friends and family.
-Barriers create dependency on family members (putting a strain on familial relationships and reinforces disempowerment.
+Barriers that arise due to being deaf also affects family.
+Barriers create dependency on family members (putting a strain on familial relationships and reinforces disempowerment).
 Access Ambassadors intentions was to help others by removing barriers so that any deaf/hard of hearing person had equal access to services and activities, the same as anyone else.
+MK Deaf Zone website now aims to remove barriers also by making sure information and services are fully accessible to anyone using BSL.

 staff attending a deaf awareness session